locator-kn/web/README.md

 # locator-app.com

-In this repository lives the source of [https://locator-app.com](https://locator-app.com).
+In this repository lives the frontend-source of [https://locator-app.com](https://locator-app.com).

 It's build with [AngularJs](https://angularjs.org/) and [Typescript](http://www.typescriptlang.org/).

+## Contribution

+If you find issues, please report them in the [repository's issue section](https://github.com/locator-kn/web/issues)